Skreamzz/Ishwikiclone/Contributing-to-iSH-Development.md

 If changes are requested you will make them in your local branch and issue the following commands

 ```
+user@my-mac ~> git switch my_proposed_pr
+user@my-mac ~> # Make modifications, test
 user@my-mac ~> git commit --amend
 user@my-mac ~> push
 ```

-This will automatically update the PR request, no further action is needed, though you may need to iterate depending on the feedback you get.
+This will automatically update the PR request, no further action is required, though you may need to iterate depending on the feedback you get.